apostrophecms/apostrophe-dialog-box/README.md

 Improves all widget types unless they opt out and adds a join to the dialog piece.
 This will be useful when triggering dialogs if a certain widget enters the viewport.

 ### apostrophe-dialog-box-apos-rich-text-widgets
 Improves `apostrophe-rich-text-widgets` and adds Dialog Box button to the widget as CKEditor plugin.
-To see add dialog box icon in te= in the editor don't forget to add `Dialogbox` item to toolbar, look at this example:
+To see "add dialog box" icon in the editor don't forget to add `Dialogbox` item to toolbar, look at this example:
 ```
 {{
     apos.area(data.page, 'body', {